 The most notorious pest on the block, raccoons are the largest member of the procyonid family.

-Despite their garbage being a corner stone of raccoon diet, they are quite intelligent, able to remember the solutions to tasks for up to three years.
+Despite garbage being a corner stone of raccoon diet, they are quite intelligent, able to remember the solutions to tasks for up to three years.
 No wonder raccoon problems are so difficult to control and solve!

 Racoon facts include: They measure between 40-70 centimetres, with another 20-40 added from their bushy tails.
 Their body weight ranges with a given raccoon habitat, making them one of the most variably sized animals.

 The defining physical feature of raccoons is black fur around their eyes, contrasting with the white on their faces.
 People are reminded of ‘bandit masks’, which our Wildlife Removal Service team says accurately depicts the animal’s reputation for mischief.